-I created KnowNothing.Net over ten years ago (10-17-00).
+I created KnowNothing.Net almost eighteen years ago (10-17-00).
 The original goal of the website was to teach the average home user how to secure their computer.
-At the time attacks on personal computers were rampant.
+At the time, attacks on personal computers were rampant.
 The main type of attacks were DoS (Denial of Service) based and mostly consisted of flooding people’s Internet connection.
 This website had links for downloading the patches for the major security vulnerabilities that existed in Windows 95 and 98SE (Second Edition).
 It also contained links to free software downloads.

 It was at this time when I decided to start researching the law.
 I read very large amounts of information on consumer rights and consumer law.
 Finally, I reached a point to where I started fighting back.
 I learned of the BBB (Better Business Bureau), FTC (Federal Trade Commission), and the state-appointed Attorney General.
 Most importantly, though, I found the power of the Internet and that by using search engines I could find lots of other people that had issues with the same companies as I did.